unidesigner/pyconto/doc/design.rst

 "zero" is e.g. an attribute of node with index 0.
 For example, add an associative mapping function (saw something similar in Boost.BGL and DiPy)

+Conform to NetworkX API!

+Logging mechanism.
+The user needs to be informed exactly WHAT measures and how it is computed.

+arange vs. xrange?

+Compare to Matlab Toolboxes:
+- Granger Causal Connectivity Analysis: A MATLAB Toolbox
+- Brain Connectivity Toolbox
+- Functional Connectivity Toolbox
+- Chronux (Mitra Lab)